Concordium/concordium.github.io/source/mainnet/net/guides/overview-baker-process.rst

 ..
 Note::

-   To check the minimum amount required to become a baker, see :ref:`consensus show-chain-parameters`.
+   To check the minimum required amount of CCD (currently 14000) to become a baker, see :ref:`consensus show-chain-parameters`.

 Baking with Desktop Wallet
 ==========================